Wolverine971/9takes/src/blog/enneagram/enneagram-type-8.md

 Type 8s can be powerful and influential leaders in the workplace.
 They are natural problem solvers with a talent for identifying and addressing challenges head-on.
 They are also highly independent, self-assured, and unafraid to take risks or make tough decisions.

-Enneagram Type 8 individuals in the workplace may struggle with authority figures whom they perceive as trying to limit their autonomy or control.
+Enneagram Type 8 individuals in the workplace may struggle with authority figures they perceive as trying to limit their autonomy or control.
 They may also be quick to label instruction as "micromanagement."
 8s prefer a high degree of freedom and control over their work.
-They can be direct and forceful communicators, which can be a positive or negative depending on their relationships with their coworkers.
+They can be direct and forceful communicators, which can be positive or negative depending on their relationships with their coworkers.

 To work successfully with an Enneagram Type 8 individual, it is essential to communicate clearly while respecting their need for autonomy and independence.
-Challenge them to tackle a hard part of the business.
+Challenge them to tackle a tricky part of the business.
 The 8 will love the challenge.
-It can also be helpful to establish clear boundaries and expectations early on in the working relationship.
+Establishing clear boundaries and expectations early on in the working relationship can also be helpful.
 This will help later when it comes time to collaborate and compromise.
 Additionally, it may be essential to provide Type 8 with opportunities to take on leadership roles and give them the freedom to exercise their problem-solving skills.

 Learn more about <a href="/blog/enneagram/enneagram-types-working-in-teams">other types in the workplace</a>